logo Hiroshima University, Faculty of Science, Department of Earth and Planetary Systems Science

 HIRAYAMA, Takehiro (Assistant Professor (Special Appointment))

-• Shock events recorded in shocked meteorites
+• Shock metamorphic history recorded in meteorites

 Stromatolite in the Western Australia